GeiserX/duplicacy-cli-cron/README.md

 ### Configuration files

-Execute the script named `config.sh` under the folder `config` of this repository per configured location.
+Execute the script named `config.sh` (or `config-s3.sh` if you plan to use S3 instead of NFS backups) under the folder `config` of this repository per configured location.

 Save each script to `/config/${MY-LOCATION}-config.sh` within the pod so that you can benefit from having it backed up as well, in case of a future disaster.
 Execute it before following to the next step.
 Don't forget to `chmod +x ${MY-LOCATION}-config.sh`.